|

 collector - not to mention an ever-growing catalog of MP3 downloads at our fingertips.

-of my attention; for instance, look for Michael Bolton, Kenny G, Josh Groban, and Mannheim Steamroller
+of even my attention; look for Michael Bolton, Kenny G, Josh Groban, Mannheim Steamroller

 elsewhere on the web....